 There’s a good reason why the temp fade is one of the most favored hairstyles for males.
 Temporary fades are sharp and fashionable, looking good with any face type and haircut.

-If you want to update your hairstyle quickly and easily, look no further for a fresh spin on a vintage cut, temp fade dreadlocks, waves, an Afro, or even a mohawk.
+If you want to update your hairstyle quickly and easily, look no further for a fresh spin on a vintage cut, temp fade dreadlocks, waves, an Afro, or even a tattoo numbing cream.

 A high fade is the most daring and eye-catching of traditional fade styles.
 High fades start high on your head, above your temples, and produce a clean, edgy, and manly effect.